 Cohen tries to infuse Bruno with countless shots of male genitalia to embarrass (one supposes) his audience, Alas none if it is as cringe-inducing as the naked wresting from the first movie (Come to think of it, nothing on earth is as cringe-inducing as that scene) and nothing in Bruno comes anywhere close to being that funny.

 While there are certainly scattered laughs throughout the film, Bruno is more in the style of an old Mondo Cane movie than a comedy.
 It is more about making the audience and his victims uncomfortable than provoking any mirth or insight.

-When I watched Borat, I would tell myself if I met the character on the street I would be polite to him as well.
-While watching Bruno I was shocked no one punched him in the face.
+When I watched Borat, I would tell myself if I met the character on the street I would be polite to him.
+While watching Bruno it shocked me no one punched him in the face.